mxcube/mxcubeweb/docs/source/dev/front-end.md

 The following environment variables are available:

 - `VITE_REDUX_LOGGER_ENABLED`: whether to log Redux actions to the browser console (disabled by default); useful if you're unable to install the [Redux devtools](https://github.com/reduxjs/redux-devtools/tree/main/extension#installation) browser extension.
+- `VITE_BG_COLOR`: background color for the `body` tag.
+Useful for making a distinction between various deployment environments.